 Non-stop without traffic Boston is a 5-hour drive from New Jersey.
 Go through Plymouth so the kids can enjoy the view.
 It’s a perfect summer gateway with waterfront restaurants, outdoor concerts and, the trip won’t be complete without a pit stop at Fenway Park.

 Before we hit the road and to ensure our trip is a success, we usually check to make sure our vehicle is in top-notch shape by getting an oil change.
-So we often stop at Walmart Auto Care Center.
-This also gives me a chance to shop for some road trip essential while they work on our vehicle.
-While at the auto center, one of the certified technicians informed me that since our vehicle has over 75k miles, it requires a high mileage oil change hence the Pennzoil® High Mileage Vehicle® motor oil.
-The Pennzoil motor oil is specifically designed for new or late model vehicles with over 75,000 miles, in order to keep the engines running clean and going strong.
-Walmart is currently running a special on the Pennzoil high mileage oil change, it usually cost $39.88, but it’s on sale for $35.88 from June 15 till September 28.
-Just in time for that last minute labor day weekend road trip.
+We often stop at a local auto care center.
+I also use this opportunity to stock up on some road trip essential while they work on our vehicle.
+While at the auto center, one of the certified technicians informed me that since our vehicle has over 75k miles, it requires a high mileage oil change.
+High-mileage motor oil is specifically designed for new or late-model vehicles with over 75,000 miles, in order to keep the engines running clean and going strong.